History of the Jews in Algeria: French Algeria

-Within a generation, despite initial resistance, most Algerian Jews came to speak French rather than Arabic or Ladino, and they embraced many aspects of French culture.
+Within a generation, despite initial resistance, most Algerian Jews came to speak French rather than Arabic or Judaeo-Spanish, and they embraced many aspects of French culture.
 In embracing "Frenchness," the Algerian Jews joined the colonizers, although they were still considered "other" to the French.
 Although some took on more typically European occupations, "the majority of Jews were poor artisans and shopkeepers catering to a Muslim clientele."
 Moreover, conflicts between Sephardic Jewish religious law and French law produced contention within the community.
 They resisted changes related to domestic issues, such as marriage.

+The Crémieux decree, which brought so-called ‘indigenous’ Jews into the fold of French citizenship, de facto separated Muslims and Jews on a legal and civic level.
+The latter, albeit with apparent differences depending on the region, welcomed the French policy of assimilation, into which many threw themselves wholeheartedly, and which accelerated the march towards Westernisation.
+In everyday life, however, relations were often cordial and even fraternal, with Jews not being assimilated into the colonists and frequently acting as intermediaries between Muslims and Europeans.
+In the end, the naturalisation decree of October 1870 was a measure devised by the ruling circle of French Judaism.
+It was in no way the consecration of a de facto state of affairs—namely the spontaneous francization of Algerian Jews—but a measure to encourage them to enter (willingly or by force) into French normality.

-After the 1882 conquest of the Mzab, the French government in Algeria categorized the Southern Algerian Jews, like the Muslims, as “indigènes”, and thus they were subject to restricted and decreased rights compared to their Northern Jewish counterparts, who were still French citizens under the Crémieux Decree of 1870.
+After the 1882 conquest of the M'zab, the French government in Algeria legally categorized southern Algerian Jews, like the Muslims, as "indigènes", and thus subject to restricted and decreased rights under the indigénat compared to their northern Jewish counterparts, who were still French citizens under the Crémieux Decree of 1870.
 In 1881, there were only about 30,000 Mozabite Jews in Southern Algeria.
 They established, in Southern Algeria, “local civil status” laws, with rabbis overseeing legal issues.
 The French government recognized Jewish laws pertaining to domestic issues, such as marriage and inheritance.
-While these laws allowed for Jews to be structured under Rabbinic law, it prevented Southern Jews from accessing “elite” opportunities, as their indigenous status established them as lesser citizens.
+While these laws allowed for Jews to be structured under halakha, it prevented southern Jews from accessing “elite” opportunities, as their indigenous status established them as lesser citizens.